J.D. Davis Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.11 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.19 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs given up (79 total, 1.3 per game).
+- Rockies pitchers combine to rank 24th in baseball in home runs allowed (79 total, 1.3 per game).

-- Lamet (1-2) gets the start for the Rockies, his second of the season.
+- The Rockies will send Seabold (1-2) out to make his seventh start of the season.
+He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.

-- His last appearance came on Thursday against the Arizona Diamondbacks, when the right-hander went three innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance was on Thursday against the Arizona Diamondbacks, when the righty threw 5 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.